Luigian/Degrees/README.md

 * If there are multiple paths of minimum length from the `source` to the `target`, this function returns any of them.

-* If there is no possible path between two actors, this function returns None.
+* If there is no possible path between two actors, this function returns `None`.

 * This function call the `neighbors_for_person` function, which accepts a person’s id as input, and returns a set of `(movie_id, person_id)` pairs for all people who starred in a movie with a given person.